sharat87/prestige/src/help.md

 }
 ```

-To the uninitiated, that might seem less useful and less powerful to a fancy UI based tool, but since it's just text,
+This might seem less powerful compared to a fancy UI based tool, but since it's just text, it's extremely malleable.
-it's extremely malleable.
-Prestige provides tools like clever templating, Javascript powered post body generation,
+Prestige provides tools like templating, Javascript powered post body generation, pre-execution callbacks etc., that
-pre-execution callbacks etc., that power you to play with APIs at new speeds.
-Welcome to parts of the past that remind
+power you to play with APIs at new speeds.
-of the future.

 This document is the definitive user guide for Prestige.
 If you have questions, suggestions, or bug reports to make,
 GitHub Issues is currently the best place to do so.
 Thank you for trying out Prestige, I hope you like it!